cjimti/mk/_posts/2018-03-01-kubernetes.md

 title: Kubernetes
 tags: kubernetes microservices docker minikube
 ---
 Getting started with Kubernetes for local development.
 I develop on a Mac however much of this is easily translated to windows.

-The following is essentially a getting started guide wrapped around my personal development notes.
-This is also for my co-workers in helping them get up to speed quickly.
-If you see an error feel free make a pull request or just add an issue.
+The following is primarily a getting started guide wrapped around my personal development notes.
+This set of notes are specifically for my co-workers in helping them get up to speed quickly.
+If you see an error feel free to make a pull request or just add an issue.

 ## Deeper Reading and Resources